 What fascinates me

-How we could guarantee sustainable national health care systems and equal access to high quality care is the question that fascinates me.
+How we could guarantee sustainable national health care systems and equal access to high quality care in a changing world is the question that fascinates me.

 My goal